 The idea of feeling balanced also has to do with my approach.
 I work with each client on a holistic level, to ensure that physically, emotionally, psychologically, cognitively, and spiritually (if desired), they feel fulfilled and living in a high quality of life.
 Secondly, I use a humanistic and existential approach to therapy, thereby helping the individual see and maintain the beauty in their life.
 Being able to see the positive elements in their life and the world around them can help in times of stress and trauma.
 Below is my bio to learn more about me as a professional and a clinician.

-About Dr. Misty Ginicola, LPC
+About Dr. Misty Ginicola, LPC, CA-RYT-200

 Dr. Ginicola has continued to work with the Mutt-i-grees® program through North Shore Animal League and the School of the 21st Century at Yale University.
 She has conducted program evaluations and worked as a Trainer for new and interested programs.
 The evaluation of Mutt-i-grees included a control and a comparison group study of over 1,900 children.
 You can see her on CNN discussing this program here.

-Dr. Ginicola is of Cherokee and Celtic ethnicity and identifies as two-spirited.
-Dr. Ginicola’s personal experiences and professional interests have developed into specific research interests and social justice advocacy in the areas of working with diverse clients and teaching multicultural competence, creative counseling strategies and counseling for the LGBTQ+ population.
+Dr. Ginicola is of Cherokee and Celtic ancestry and identifies as two-spirited and bisexual.
+Her personal experiences and professional interests have developed into specific research interests and social justice advocacy in the areas of working with diverse clients and teaching multicultural competence, creative counseling strategies (including phototherapy and yoga), and counseling for the LGBTQ+ population.
 Her previous and ongoing research studies address the broad definition of multicultural issues, including culture, ethnicity, disability, women’s issues, affectional and gender orientation, among others.
 Among her numerous publications on these issues, Dr. Ginicola recently published a book called Affirmative Counseling with LGBTQI+ People through the American Counseling Association.